yuliadm/mixComp/paper.md

 # Summary

-Mixture models, used in multiple statistical applications and studied extensively in [@Teicher63; @LindsayI; @LindsayII; @Titterington; @McLachlan] etc., allow for modeling heterogeneous data whose distribution cannot be captured by a single parametric distribution.
+Mixture models, studied extensively in [@Teicher63; @LindsayI; @LindsayII; @Titterington; @McLachlan] etc., allow for modeling heterogeneous data whose distribution cannot be captured by a single parametric distribution.
 The (unknown) distribution is assumed to result from mixing over some latent parameter in the following sense: the latent parameter is viewed as a random variable drawn from some unknown mixing distribution.
 The number of mixture components could be known in advance, in which case the model is *fully parametric* and convergence of classical estimators such as the parametric MLE occurs at the rate $\sqrt{n}$ (given certain conditions).
 Also, the well-known expectation-maximization (EM) algorithm [@Dempster] can be used to find the MLE of the unknown parameters.
 However, in many applications the number of components is unknown and has to be estimated from the data.

 **mixComp** provides several categories of methods for estimating the unknown complexity of a (univariate) finite mixture: